-In the case of an accident, illness, or other emergencies that causes excessive absences, a student is encouraged to inform the Dean of Advising Services, so appropriate notification and accommodations can be made.
+In the case of an accident, illness, or other emergency that causes any absences, a student must inform the Dean of Advising Services, who will review submitted documentation and notify relevant instructors as needed.
+Students are always expected to make up any work missed due to absences, even if faculty are unable to make-up contact time.
 Work-related obligations and/or deadlines are not considered appropriate excuses for absence from class.
 Students are expected to arrange both their practice and academic curriculum schedules so that neither compromises the other.